COVID-19 grants for artists

 On what basis applications are evaluated

-The awarding of support is based on an evaluation of individual applications, a comparison between applications and an overall assessment of applications.
-Three evaluation criteria are used to evaluate applications.
+The awarding of these grants is based on an evaluation of individual applications, a comparison between applications and an overall assessment of applications.
+Two evaluation criteria are used to evaluate applications.

 2. Working plan

-All three evaluation criteria must be met in order to be eligible for a grant.
 Applications shall be compared with each other in the overall evaluation.
-The decision-making shall take into account previous COVID-19 grants that have been received, any support that may have been awarded by other parties, the regional distribution of applicants, subgenres within artforms, equality and fair treatment.
+The decision-making shall take into account any support that may have been awarded by other parties, the regional distribution of applicants, language, subgenres within artforms, equality and fair treatment.
 The amount of available funding shall also be taken into consideration.
 All grants are discretionary, i.e. there is no subjective right to them, even if all the criteria are fulfilled.

 Additional terms and conditions